chandragm/TicTacToe/README.md

 ToDo:

 1. Handle game logic off of UI thread.
-2. Make UI more presentable.
+2. Make UI more presentable and remove absolute dimensions for the Grid.
 3. Make it NxN compatible.
 UI here is a challenge for small real estate.